The $84 Trillion Question for Boomers: Are Your Assets Ready for the Next Generation?

 This isn't just a catchy phrase; it's a monumental shift of an estimated $84 trillion from the Boomer generation to their children and grandchildren over the coming decades.
 This figure represents an unprecedented amount of assets—the culmination of a lifetime of hard work—that will be passed down to the next generation.

 But here's the crucial question: Have you ensured that your assets will be transferred smoothly, efficiently, and exactly as you envision?
-This is where the power of unified estate and financial planning comes into play.
+This is where the power of unified estate and financial planning comes into play—with the guidance of an experienced estate planning attorney, you can feel confident in the plan you're creating.

 What is the Great Wealth Transfer, and Why Does it Matter to You?